Skip to main content

 What fixed it

-We explained that the main control board did not need replacing, which removed the most costly part from the quote.
+The main control board did not need replacing, which removed the most costly part from the quote.
 The fault sat in the receiver behind the display panel, a far smaller repair.
 We installed a compatible receiver and tested power, temperature, fan speed, and mode changes one by one.
 Every command registered correctly at the indoor unit.

 Outcome